Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is VAT?

-VAT (short for Value Added Tax) is a consumption tax added to the price of most goods and services, and other taxable supplies.
+VAT (short for Value Added Tax) is a consumption tax added to the price of most goods and services at every point of the supply chain where value is added.
 It’s charged as a percentage of the original price and added to the sale.
+In most cases, businesses with a taxable turnover of £90,000 or more will need to register for VAT, and then charge it on the taxable sales they make.

-UK VAT rates for 2024/25
+UK VAT rates 2026/27

 Rate Percentage Applies to